-4.3 Fine Granular Deposits
+4.2 Fine Granular Deposits

-The topsoil/fill is underlain by a series of fine granular deposits varying between silt, sandy silt, and fine to medium sand, but predominantly composed of both laterally and vertically extensive fine to medium sand.
-These deposits extend to depths up to 9.60± m (below elevation 417.36 m at Borehole 5).
-Trace amounts of gravel and occasional clayey silt seams/layers (Boreholes 3, 4, and 101) were encountered within the deposit.
-Minor seams/layers of grey silt were encountered near the bottom of Boreholes 4,
+The topsoil was typically underlain by a series of fine granular deposits varying between silt, sandy silt, silty sand, and fine to medium sand, but predominantly composed of fine to medium sand.
+These deposits generally decrease in thickness from north to south across the property with the deposits extending to depths between at least 8.25± m (below elevation 417.36 m at Borehole 5) below ground surface (mbgs) to 0.75 mbgs (elevation 421.27 m at Borehole 113).
+Trace amounts of gravel, occasional gravelly seams (Boreholes 106 and 109), occasional cobbles, and occasional clayey silt seams/layers (Boreholes 4 and 111) were encountered within the deposit.
+Boreholes 4, 5, 106, and 108 were terminated within the fine granular deposits.